grpc/proposal/A14-channelz.md

 The problems with this approach are numerous, and readily visible in the previous system.
-Mainly,  there is unstated but wrong assumption: the channel set doesn’t change.
+Mainly,  there is unstated but wrong assumption: the channel set doesn't change.
 Channels can be created and destroyed concurrently while the results are being paged through.
 This means that page 1 will have its results constantly changing on active systems.
 Trying to share the page with someone else risks them seeing a completely different result set.
 When